prograhammer/vscode-tslint-vue/tslint/README.md

 }

 ```
-*Also, make sure you have a `tsconfig.json` file located at the root of your current project/workspace for the typechecker linting to use.*
+*This extension assumes you have a `tsconfig.json` file located at the root of your current project/workspace and a folder `src/`
+also located at the root as well (*don't put the tsconfig file inside that src folder*).
+A future update will soon make this more flexible.*

 3. This is a fork of [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) so you can read more information below or refer to that repo.